therightnee/Udacity-Self-Driving-Car-Nanodegree/Term 1 - Project 1 - Simple Lane Detection/README.md

                 right_y_sum.append(y1, y2)
 ```

 Here each of the lines in the image is looped through and its slope claculated.
 If the slope is positive it is a designated as a right side line, and if it is negative a left side line.
-The number of lines in that set is increment, and the total sum of the x and y values calculated.
-This sum will be used in the average in the next section.
+After sorting the relevant data, the slope and each of the four points, are appended to an existing array, which will be averaged when calculating the line.

 ```
     #Caclulate the start and end-points of the line